Kinský dal Borgo - Hradec Králové - Czech Republic

 Kost Castle is located in the Czech Republic, 80 km north of Prague.
 This fortress was originally built after 1371, probably by Beneš of Wartenberg, who had the long hall and tower erected as a defensive castle.
-John Hasenberg then acquired it, in 1456, but he took part in a rebellion against his king, George of Podebrad and his son sold Kos Castle and Castle Trosky to John of Schnellenberg in 1490.
-After 50 years, Jan of Biberstein had the “Renaissance” wing of the castle built, with the big kitchen.
+John Hasenberg then acquired it, in 1456, but he took part in a rebellion against his king, George of Podebrad.
+His son sold Kos Castle and Castle Trosky to John of Schnellenberg in 1490.
+50 years later, Jan of Biberstein had the “Renaissance” wing of the castle built, with its large kitchen.
 His niece inherited Kost Castle and her husband, Krisof Popel of Lobkowitz, added the brewery, the “Lobkowitz” palace and other farm buildings, which were fortified and joined to the castle.
 Albrecht of Waldstein’s plans to redesign Kost into a country home with the angular White Tower, which is five storeys high and with its south-eastern part pointing towards the Plakánek valley.
-The tower is part of the battlements erected from stone blocks.
-It was destined to the defence.
+The tower is part of the battlements erected from stone blocks and was destined as the defence.
 The mansard roof dates only from the 18th century.
 The castle also has a smaller cylindrical tower dating from the end of the 14th century close to the main gate.

 For more information about Kost Castle, please go to their website.

 Hunting is our longstanding tradition and passion, we offer all-inclusive hunting experiences and can arrange your stay to the smallest detail.
 Hunting can be arranged on an individual basis or for groups.